Idrinth/tw-idrinth/README.md

 ## Compatibility Note:

 The custom faction of Nagash is theoretically supported.
 The support needs play-testing though, if you find bugs report them here and don't bother the other mod!

-## Configuration

-The [mod configuration tool](https://steamcommunity.com/sharedfiles/filedetails/?id=2927955021) is supported, but optional.

 ## AI in this mod